maitrikjpatel/DevNotes/JSQuestions.md

 var A = {
   x: function(){
     console.log('x');
+    return this  // return this
     return A // This is answer/trick
   },
   y: function(){
     console.log('y')
+    return this  // return this
     return A; // This is answer/trick
   },
   z: function(){